cuviper/ssh-pageant/README.md

     To explain:

     * To work around the missing eval in CMD a temporary batch file is populated with the output of `ssh-pageant`.
 After execution it will be deleted again.

       The batchfile is a modified version of [Russell Davis solution for charade](http://russelldavis.blogspot.co.uk/2011/02/using-charade-to-proxy-cygwin-ssh-agent.html).

-    * `%*` is an alias for "all arguments" so additional arguments can be passed to `ssh-pageant` (e.g. `-k`).
+    * `%*` is an alias for "all arguments" so additional arguments can be passed to `ssh-pageant` (e.g. `-k` or `-a`).

    Tested and confirmed to work with Windows 10, cmd.exe, GitBash and Msys2 bash.